Chicão (footballer, born 1940)

-Francisco Amancio dos Santos (21 February 1940 – 18 August 1968), commonly known as Chicão, was a Brazilian football player who played as a defender.
+Francisco Amancio dos Santos (21 February 1940 – 18 August 1968), commonly known as Chicão, was a Brazilian professional footballer who played as a defender.
 He spent five years in the Spanish league.

 Career

-Chicão signed for Valencia CF after impressing in a match against the Spanish club on 24 June 1961 as a part of the Orange Trophy, an annual friendly tournament.
-He stayed 4 years with The Bats, having a key role in their successful runs in Inter-Cities Fairs Cup in 1962 and 1963.
+Chicão signed for Valencia after impressing in a match against the Spanish club on 24 June 1961 as a part of the Orange Trophy, an annual friendly tournament.
+He stayed four years with The Bats, having a key role in their successful runs in Inter-Cities Fairs Cup in 1962 and 1963.
 In 1965 he moved to crosstown rivals Levante where he played for one season.
 Chicão died in 1968, at the age of 28.